Jens Oliver Meiert

 We have not one but two fundamental problems with CSS.
 One is unrestricted growth and complexity leading to poor understanding and poor code.
 Another one is spec fragmentation, also an issue with HTML, which results in inefficiencies.
 We should look for a better balance.

-It’s been quiet around DRM lately so I like to share my opinion, in brief: DRM doesn’t belong into nor anywhere near HTML.
-For one, HTML is a language to describe documents and, since HTML 5, applications.
-I don’t deem DRM in scope for HTML…
+It has been quiet around DRM lately so I like to share my opinion, in brief: DRM doesn’t belong into nor anywhere near HTML.

 The Curious Case of Breadcrumbs in HTML